Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 After the handshake and exchange of capabilities is completed, packet data can be sent and received over the established connection.
-To fully utilize the features of low latency and error recovery provided by SRT, the sender and receiver MUST handle control packets, timers, and buffers for the connection as specified in this section.
+To fully utilize the features of low latency and error recovery provided by SRT, the sender and receiver must handle control packets, timers, and buffers for the connection as specified in this section.

 ## Stream Multiplexing